-• minValue (required)
+• minValue (optional; minimum=0)

-Integer The minimum value for a Number range used in conjunction with maxValue.
-This field is used for "MinMax Number" framework only.
+The minimum value for a Number range used in conjunction with maxValue.
+This field cannot be combined with minDate or maxDate. format: int32

-• maxValue (required)
+• maxValue (optional; minimum=1)

-Integer The maximum value for a Number range used in conjunction with and must be greater than minValue.
-This field is used for "MinMax Number" framework only.
+The maximum value for a Number range used in conjunction with and must be greater than minValue.
+This field cannot be combined with minDate or maxDate. format: int32 date

-• minDate (required)
+• minDate (optional)

-date The minimum value for a Date range used in conjunction with maxDate.
-The Date must be specified in the following format: "yyyy-MM-dd HH:mm:ss".
-The Date will be interpreted as UTC.
-This field is used for "MinMax Date" framework only.
+The minimum value for a Date range used in conjunction with maxDate.
+The Date must be specified in one of the following formats according to RFC 3339 Section 5.6: "yyyy-MM-dd", "yyyy-MM-dd'T'HH:mm:ss.SSSZ", "yyyy-MM-dd'T'HH:mm:ss.SSS'Z'", or "EEE, dd MMM yyyy HH:mm:ss zzz".
+If a timezone is not specified, the Date will be interpreted as UTC.
+This field cannot be combined with minValue or maxValue. format: date maxDate (optional)

-• maxDate (required)
+date

-date The maximum value for a Date range used in conjunction with and must be greater than minDate.
-The Date must be specified in the following format: "yyyy-MM-dd HH:mm:ss".
-The Date will be interpreted as UTC.
-This field is used for "MinMax Date" framework only.
+The maximum value for a Date range used in conjunction with and must be greater than minDate.
+The Date must be specified in one of the following formats according to RFC 3339 Section 5.6: "yyyy-MM-dd", "yyyy-MM-dd'T'HH:mm:ss.SSSZ", "yyyy-MM-dd'T'HH:mm:ss.SSS'Z'", or "EEE, dd MMM yyyy HH:mm:ss zzz".
+If a timezone is not specified, the Date will be interpreted as UTC.
+This field cannot be combined with minValue or maxValue. format: date